hot-glue-for-rails/hot-glue/README.md

 `--hawk=user_id{current_user.family.users}`

-This would hawk the Appointment's `user_id` key to any users who are within the scope of the current_user's `family.users` association (so, for any other member of my family).
+This would hawk the Appointment's `user_id` key to any users who are within the scope of the current_user's has_many association (so, for any other "my" family, would be `current_user.family.users`).

 This is covered in [Example #4 in the Hot Glue Tutorial](https://jfb.teachable.com/courses/hot-glue-in-depth-tutorial/lectures/38787505)